Urgent Dental Care

 Dry Mouth (Xerostomia)

 Reduced saliva flow is more than an annoyance.
-Saliva acts as a natural cleanser, washing away food particles and neutralizing acids on dental surfaces and along the gumline.
-When saliva is lacking, like with medications for high blood pressure, diabetes, or depression, bacteria thrive, leading to cavities, gum disease, and bad breath.
+Saliva acts as a natural cleanser, washing away food particles and neutralizing acids on dental surfaces and along the gumline when saliva production is lacking, as can occur with medications for high blood pressure, diabetes, or depression.
+Bacteria thrive, leading to cavities, gum disease, and bad breath.

 • Saliva substitutes